Best daily deals

 • The Pixel Watch will also need a sufficient charge to record sleep.
 It will not if its battery is critically low.

-If you meet all these criteria and your watch still doesn’t record sleep, consider the following steps.
+Consider the following steps if you meet the criteria and your watch still doesn’t record your sleep.

 • Restart your Pixel Watch and phone just before going to bed.